 Why should I use account search first?

-If you’re attempting to do ABM, you’re probably doing researches using LinkedIn’s Industry classification.
+If you’re attempting to do ABM, you’re probably doing research using LinkedIn’s Industry classification.
 This allows you to target companies working in the Computer Software Industry for example.

 However, this information is wrong if used at the lead level!
 Why?